How Do Pastors Bounce Back from Challenges?

 • Organizational

 Unsurprisingly, spiritual resources are significant to pastors, especially remembrance of calling to ministry, theological meaning-making, and relationship with God.
 Overarching beliefs influence the meaning pastors make of the challenges and suffering they encounter.
-Especially prominent among those beliefs are a sense of calling to ministry and belief that ministry is partnership between the pastor and God.
+Especially prominent among those beliefs is a sense of calling to ministry and the belief that ministry is a partnership between the pastor and God.
 These perspectives join with resources such as prayer, scripture, worship, sermons, spiritual books, retreats, small groups, and journaling to reinforce pastoral resilience.

 VIDEO | Explore Briercrest Seminary